rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 You can verify a volume&rsquo;s capacity and available space using basic system commands available via their Cloud Server operating system:

--   In Linux CLI: From a terminal window, run the &ldquo;df -h&rdquo; command and note the Size, Used, Avail, and Capacity of the storage volume
+-   In Linux CLI: From a terminal window, run the "df -h" command and note the Size, Used, Avail, and Capacity of the storage volume
 -   Windows Explorer: Right-click on drive icon and select "Properties," and note Capacity, Free space, and Used space